xtermjs/xterm-benchmark/README.md

 ### Current state

-The library and the cmdline tool are in pre alpha state and likely to see heavy API changes.
+The library and the cmdline tool are in alpha state and likely to see heavy API changes.
-It is currently developed and hardlinked to xterm.js, to work properly this repo should be checked out next to an existing xterm.js repo folder.

 ### Cmdline options
 ```